adketuri/adketuri/README.md

 ### Hi 👋

-I'm Andrew, a Software Engineer based in the SF Bay Area.
+I'm Andrew, a software engineer based in the SF Bay Area.
 I'm currently employed as a fullstack engineer at a healthtech startup.
 In my spare time, I make games, collect music, and play rhythm games.

 ### Projects
 * [Heroes of Umbra](https://store.steampowered.com/app/645380/Heroes_of_Umbra/) - A side-scrolling platformer RPG with networked multiplayer.
 Built an engine with libgdx and developed it from 2012-2018, with occasional updates and help from the community.